-As I said Ellis was born in Rhyl, North Wales, she was the second youngest child out of six children, her childhood seemed normal, her mother Elisaberta (Berta) Goethals was a Belgian refugee, and her father Arthur Hornby (changed to Neilson) was a cellist from Manchester.
+Ellis was born in Rhyl, North Wales, she was the second youngest child of six, her childhood seemed normal, her mother Elisaberta (Berta) Goethals was a Belgian refugee, and her father Arthur Hornby (changed to Neilson) was a cellist from Manchester.
 The family relocated to Basingstoke, Hampshire and according to the Register of Marriages Arthur and Berta married at Chorlton, Manchester in 1920.
 Arthur did change his surname when their daughter Muriel was born in 1925.
 Ellis attended Fairfield Senior Girls’ School in Basingstoke, she left at the age of 14 and worked as a waitress.
 Ellis fell pregnant at 17 to a married Canadian soldier named Clare after her family moved to London in 1941, she gave birth to a boy and named him Clare Andrea Neilson known as “Andy”.
 The soldier sent Ellis money for the child for about a year but stopped.
 The boy eventually went to live with Ellis’ parents.

 Ellis started working in London as nightclub hostess and did some nude modelling work.
 She had held lower paying factory and clerical jobs prior to this.
 The manager of The Court Club on Duke Street in London, Morris Conley would often blackmail his hostesses into having sex with him.
 Ellis took up prostitution after working in the club and in 1950 she fell pregnant again by regular customer, this time she had an illegal abortion in the third month of pregnancy and returned to work.